 GeneCards Summary for WNK4 Gene

 WNK4 (WNK Lysine Deficient Protein Kinase 4) is a Protein Coding gene.
 Diseases associated with WNK4 include Pseudohypoaldosteronism, Type Iib and Pseudohypoaldosteronism.
-Among its related pathways are Diuretics Pathway, Pharmacodynamics and Ion channel transport.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and PI3K / Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is WNK1.

 Serine/threonine kinase which plays an important role in the regulation of electrolyte homeostasis, cell signaling, survival and proliferation.
 Acts as an activator and inhibitor of sodium-coupled chloride cotransporters and potassium-coupled chloride cotransporters respectively.
 Activates SCNN1A, SCNN1B, SCNN1D, SGK1, TRPV5 and TRPV6.
 Regulates the activity of the thiazide-sensitive Na-Cl cotransporter, SLC12A3, by phosphorylation which appears to prevent membrane trafficking of SLC12A3.
 Also inhibits the renal K(+) channel, KCNJ1, via a kinase-independent mechanism by which it induces clearance of the protein from the cell surface by clathrin-dependent endocytosis.
 WNK4 appears to act as a molecular switch that can vary the balance between NaCl reabsorption and K(+) secretion to maintain integrated homeostasis.
 Phosphorylates NEDD4L.
 Acts as a scaffold to inhibit SLC4A4 as well as CFTR activities and surface expression, recruits STK39 which mediates the inhibition (By similarity).